missionpinball/mpf-docs/docs/config/fast/fast_aud.md

 |[machine](../instructions/machine_config.md) config files|**YES** :white_check_mark:|
 |[mode](../instructions/mode_config.md) config files|**NO** :no_entry_sign:|

-## aud: config reference

-Within the `fast:` section of your machine-wide config, you configure the audio board processor in the subsection `aud:`.
+Within the [`fast:`](../fast.md) section of your machine-wide config, you configure the audio board processor in the subsection `aud:`.

 ### Sample config: